 Welcome back to our Summer of Sewing tutorials here at Inspired by Fabric!

-We'll be featuring regular tutorials as part of our Summer of Sewing series, all using our newest fabric lines that you can find at your local quilt shop!
-Our tutorials will include a chance to win a bundle of the fabric line being used, so make sure to enter each time!
+We've been featuring regular tutorials as part of our Summer of Sewing series, all using our newest fabric lines that you can find at your local quilt shop!
+Our tutorials include a chance to win a bundle of the fabric line being used, so make sure to enter each time!

 Let's get started!